s0rta/revengate-new/docs/design/world.md

 ## Organizations

-### La Compagnie de Lumières
+### Lux Co.

-The game starts with the hero being recruited by the Compagnie des Lumières, an underground organization that hires field agents to further its pro-science agenda.
-The elitist organization is not in favour a democracy, preferring an autocratic rule by an educated few.
-The Compagnie is very well financed and can provide advanced equipment and training to the hero after he or she succeeds in a handful of missions.
+The game starts with the hero being recruited by the Compagnie des Lumières, usually referred to as Lux Co.
+This is an underground organization that hires field agents to further its pro-science agenda.
+The elitist organization is not in favour of democracy, preferring an autocratic rule by an educated few.
+Lux Co. is very well financed and can provide advanced equipment and training to the hero after he or she succeeds in a handful of missions.

 ## Major Events
 ### Great Plague of 1347